July 18 through July 23, 2017

 Both team and Individual awards will be given to the following tournament participants:

-- Team trophies to the first 4 teams in each age
+- Team trophies to the Champions and Runner Ups in each age

 - Individual player awards to the first three teams in each age